liesnikov/extensible-elaborator/abstract/main.md

 `compareTerm'` calls the `compareAtom` [function](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L419-L675).
 Which itself is almost 200 lines of code.
 Each of the above functions implements part of the "business logic" of the conversion checker.
-But each of them contains a lot of code dealing with bookkeeping related to metavariables and constraints:
-1. They have to throw and catch exceptions, driving the control flow of the unification.
-2. They have to compute blocking tags that determine when a postponed constraint is retried.
-3. They have to deal with cases where either or both of the sides equation or its type are either metavariables or terms whose evaluation is blocked on some metavariables.
+But each of them contains a lot of code dealing with bookkeeping related to metavariables and constraints: they have to throw and catch exceptions, driving the control flow of the unification, compute blocking tags that determine when a postponed constraint is retried,and deal with cases where either or both of the sides equation or its type are either metavariables or blocked terms.
 As a result this code is unintuitive and full of intricacies as indicated by [multiple](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L430-L431) [comments](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L521-L529).

 Zooming in on the `compareAtom` function, the actual logic can be expressed in about [20 lines](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L530-L579) of simplified code.